 Throughout the data entry sequence into the GAS, the GAS unit will ask the inspector to review vehicle information and will prompt the inspector in case of some entry errors.
 Immediately prior to starting the tailpipe emissions test, the GAS will prompt the inspector to review vehicle information.
 Any correction must be done at this point.
 If the inspector proceeds to the next step he/she cannot back up without aborting the test.

+Emissions Test

-Emissions Test Next the GAS unit prompts the inspector to "place the vehicle in park/neutral, chock the wheels, and turn off all accessories".
-After completing the emissions test the GAS unit may prompt the Fuel Cap Pressure Test inspector to perform the Fuel Cap Pressure Test.
-The inspector should refer to the "Fuel Cap Pressure Inspection" section of this manual, for the proper testing procedure.
-The GAS unit gives the inspector the option to retest a failing fuel cap.
+Next the GAS unit prompts the inspector to "place the vehicle in park/neutral, chock the wheels, and turn off all accessories".

+Fuel Cap verification Test

+After completing the emissions test the GAS unit may prompt the inspector to perform the Fuel Cap Verification Test.

+The GAS unit gives the inspector the option to replace a missing fuel cap.
 The inspector must give the motorist the opportunity to replace the cap with another before completing the test.
-The inspector must test this replacement fuel cap before concluding the inspection.
 If the replacement cap passes, the motorist will be spared a return visit, and the inspector and station will be spared the time to retest the vehicle.

-Note: Make sure that you give the motorist back all his or her fuel caps, old and new.
-They are their property.
-The inspector must have the motorist's consent before he or she replaces a defective fuel © Compliance Tip: cap with a new or replacement cap.
-Under no circumstances should the inspector bypass or replace a defective cap with the expectation the motorist will agree to purchase a new cap.
+The inspector must have the motorist's consent before he or she replaces a missing fuel cap with a new or replacement cap.
+Under no circumstances should the inspector bypass or replace a missing cap with the expectation the motorist will agree to purchase a new cap.
 Withholding a passing VIR from the motorist until he/she buys a new or replacement fuel cap is a violation.

+Vehicle Repairs

-Collecting information about emissions related repairs performed Vehicle Repairs on vehicles is an important part of the Georgia I/M program.
-Emissions Clean Air Force
+Collecting information about emissions related repairs performed on vehicles is an important part of the Georgia I/M program.
+Emissions repairs could occur prior to the inspection or after the vehicle failed the I/M inspection.
+The inspector is required to accurately enter information about the type and cost of these repairs.

-Data Entry and Vehicle Description

-repairs could occur prior to the inspection or after the vehicle failed the

-I/M inspection.
-The inspector is required to accurately enter information

-about the type and cost of these repairs.

-□ Data Integrity Issue This is important information that should not be casually skipped
+■ Data Integrity Issue

-since it is one of the parameters used to evaluate the program.
+This is important information that should not be casually skipped since it is one of the parameters used to evaluate the program.

-Repair Action Categories The following are the repair categories (type of repair) that are
+Repair Action Categories

-listed for selection.
-Select from the list of repair categories, choosing the

-ones that best correspond to the repairs performed.
+The following are the repair categories (type of repair) that are listed for selection.
+Select from the list of repair categories, choosing the ones that best correspond to the repairs performed.

-Repair Action Categories Ignition System Repairs
+Repair Action Categories (continued)

+- Ignition System Repairs

-(continued) Intake Fuel Induction Repairs
+- Intake Fuel Induction Repairs

-Engine Diagnosis
+- Engine Diagnosis

-Evaporative Control System/Fuel Cap Repairs
+- Evaporative Control System/Fuel Cap Repairs

-EGR System
+- EGR System

-Sensors, Switches and Computer
+- Sensors, Switches and Computer

-Fuel Fill-pipe Restrictor
+- Fuel Fill-pipe Restrictor

-Air Injection System
+- Air Injection System

-Internal Engine
+- Internal Engine

-Enter the total dollar amount the motorist was charged for